Zhell1/RUN2k21/README.md

 # What's the deal

 This repo is mostly a React front-end that displays how a website can use jigs to get values from the functional RUN oracles we deployed.
 We also provide a nodejs example.
-This repo is deployed on github-pages at **[zhell1.github.io/RUN2k21](https://zhell1.github.io/RUN2k21/)**  and at  **[run2k21.runcraft.io](http://run2k21.runcraft.io/ )**
+This repo is deployed on github-pages at **[zhell1.github.io/RUN2k21](https://zhell1.github.io/RUN2k21/)**

 You can find a conceptual example of using those oracles for a Super Rare Egg NFT that can only be hatched on full moons in `/src/MysteriousEgg.js`